ednet-dev/ednet_core/SCHEMA.md

 ### Relationship
 Relationship between two Concepts.
 Defines a relationship between two Concepts, including the names of the Concepts, the name of the relationship, the minimum and maximum number of instances of the second Concept, the name of the inverse relationship, and whether the relationship involves an identifier from the second Concept.

-- box1Name: The name of the first Concept in the relationship.
+- from: The name of the first Concept in the relationship.
-- box2Name: The name of the second Concept in the relationship.
+- to: The name of the second Concept in the relationship.
-- box1box2Name: The name of the relationship.
+- fromToName: The name of the relationship.
-- box1box2Min: The minimum number of instances of the second Concept in the relationship.
+- fromToMin: The minimum number of instances of the second Concept in the relationship.
-- box1box2Max: The maximum number of instances of the second Concept in the relationship.
+- fromToMax: The maximum number of instances of the second Concept in the relationship.
-- box2box1Name: The name of the inverse relationship.
+- toFromName: The name of the inverse relationship.
-- box2box1Min: The minimum number of instances of the first Concept in the inverse relationship.
+- toFromMin: The minimum number of instances of the first Concept in the inverse relationship.
-- box2box1Max: The maximum number of instances of the first Concept in the inverse relationship.
+- toFromMax: The maximum number of instances of the first Concept in the inverse relationship.
 - category: The category of the relationship.
 - internal: Whether the relationship is internal to the model.
-- box1box2Id: Indicates whether the relationship involves an identifier from the second Concept.
+- fromToId: Indicates whether the relationship involves an identifier from the second Concept.
-- box2box1Id: Indicates whether the inverse relationship involves an identifier from the first Concept.
+- toFromId: Indicates whether the inverse relationship involves an identifier from the first Concept.

 ## Properties